-The words translated “desire” and “hatred” are raga and dwesha.
+The words translated “attraction” and “aversion” are raga and dwesha.
 Raga is both emotional (instinctual) and intellectual desire.
 It may range from simple liking or preference to intense desire and attraction.
 Dwesha is the opposite.
 It is aversion/avoidance in relation to an object, implying dislike.
 This, too, can be emotional (instinctual) or intellectual, ranging from simple non-preference to intense repulsion, antipathy and even hatred.

-We are bombarded with a multitude of “cures” for what ails us.
+There are a multitude of supposed cures for what ails us.
 The vast majority do not work because they are not really aimed at what truly ails us.
 The rest usually do not work because they are based on a miscomprehension of the nature of the problem, or because they are simply nonsensical and time-wasters.
-(This is true of most religion and of a great deal that is called yoga.)
+This is true of most religion and of a great deal that is called yoga.

-If we look at this verse we discover that Krishna is speaking of a very real inner state in which the individual is utterly free–and incapable–of raga and dwesha, and not just a psychological alteration coming from insight into or pondering on the defects of addicting objects.
-In fact, just the opposite will happen, for “thinking about sense-objects will attach you to sense-objects,” as we considered in the last essay.
+If we look at this verse we discover that Krishna is speaking of a very real inner state in which the individual is utterly free–and incapable–of raga and dwesha, and not just a psychological alteration coming from insight into or analysis of the defects of addicting objects.
+In fact, just the opposite will happen, for “thinking about sense-objects will attach you to sense-objects,” as we considered previously.
 This is a law, and we will be wise to keep it in mind.
 There is no use in trying to talk ourselves out of delusion.
 We must dispel delusion–not by concentrating on delusion or resisting it, but by attaining jnana: spiritual knowledge coming from our own direct experience.
 This will dissolve delusion automatically.

 Therefore, when we are no longer subject to attraction and aversion for objects, we can move among them without being influenced or moved in any way.
 But we must be very sure that we truly are no longer susceptible to them, and not just going through a temporary period in which we find ourselves indifferent to them.
 Such periods are sure to end in re-emergence of passions that in the meantime have grown even stronger within us.
 Many ascetics have been deluded in this way, so we must be careful.

 Note that the cessation of sorrows is not bestowed on the buddhi yogi, nor does he acquire it.
-Rather, it is “born for him.”
-First is conception, then growth, then birth.
+Rather, it is produced, it evolves, it grows like an embryo.
+First is conception, then growth and then birth.
 It is a process that goes in stages.
-It does not come like a lightning strike, but slowly and in an orderly manner, for it is a natural consequence of the yogi’s essential nature.
+It does not come like a lightning strike, but slowly and in an orderly manner, for it is a natural consequence of the yogi’s unfoldment through sadhana of his essential nature.
 It is evolution, not revolution.
 This is why the idea of instant enlightenment, of instant liberation, springs from ignorance of the way things are.
-For it is a revelation of that which has always been.
-This is the real non-dual doctrine of the Gita.
+For the state of liberation through Self-realization is a revelation of the way things have always been.
+This is the real non-dual teaching of the Gita.
 The steadiness of the buddhi comes immediately upon the birth, but the birth takes time.
-That is what buddhi yoga is all about–coming to birth, truly being “born again,” really becoming a “twice-born.”
+That is what buddhi yoga is all about–coming to birth, truly being born again, really becoming a twice-born (dwija).

 Prabhavananda: “The uncontrolled mind does not guess that the Atman is present: how can it meditate?
 Without meditation, where is peace?
 Without peace, where is happiness?”

 So Krishna is telling us very forthrightly that the undisciplined and uncontrolled mind is no mind at all, spiritually speaking.
 This is especially significant at the present time when “go with the flow” and “do what you will” are the slogans of the unthinking (i.e. the undisciplined and the uncontrolled).
-How many times do we have to hear about how terrible “censorship” is, when civilized and lawful behavior is nothing but censorship?
+How many times do we have to hear about how terrible censorship is, when in actuality civilized and lawful behavior is nothing but censorship.
 Nor is this censorship merely a private matter.
 Otherwise there could be no kind of society or culture at all.
-So the enemies of civilization and culture screech nonstop about the evils of “censorship” and “control”–especially in the area of religion.
-They express the philosophy of the guilty and the anarchic.
-In other words: the subhuman.
+So the enemies of civilization and culture screech nonstop about the evils of censorship and control.
+They express the philosophy of the guilty and the anarchic: the subhuman.
 They truly do wish to live as animals and not as humans.
-For discipline, control, and, yes, even censorship of behavior are signs of intelligence, of genuine humanity.
+For discipline, control, and–yes–even self-censorship of behavior are signs of intelligence, of genuine humanity.
 It is also called conscience.
 A collection of humans form a society and develop a culture based on the same principles.
 Of course, wisdom must be the guide, but in a society of true human beings that is always present.

 What is the paramount purpose of spiritual awareness?
-Krishna assures us that: “there is no meditation in him who is without perception” (which can also mean “concentration”).
-Meditation is the very intent of spiritual consciousness.
-By implication this statement tells that us a person who develops spiritual consciousness will naturally turn to meditation.
-Krishna has presented us with a very simple principle: Meditation is the response of the awakening spirit.
+Krishna assures us that: “For him who does not meditate there is no peace or happiness.”
+By implication this statement tells us that a person who develops spiritual consciousness will naturally turn to meditation.

-“A door swung open within my conscious mind that within a true ‘split second in eternity’ revealed like a vast panorama the full knowledge regarding human birth and evolution–especially its necessary consequence: reincarnation.
+“A door swung open within my conscious mind within a true ‘split second in eternity’ and revealed like a vast panorama the full knowledge regarding human birth and evolution–especially its necessary consequence: reincarnation.